 Playstation VUE is available on all major streaming platforms with the exception of Microsoft Xbox consoles.
 Support includes iOS and Android devices, Chromecast, Roku, Amazon Fire TV, and Apple TV, as well as PlayStation consoles.

 DirecTV Now is a viable way to stream The Walking Dead online without a cable subscription, but that’s about all it does.

 |Special Offers||FREE FIRE TV DEAL||FREE FIRE TV DEAL||FREE FIRE TV DEAL||FREE FIRE TV DEAL|

-You can also stream on up to 3 devices simultaneously, putting YouTube TV on par with Sling TV Blue and ahead of DirecTV now, though all of services fall short of PlayStation VUE.
+You can also stream on up to 3 devices simultaneously, putting YouTube TV on par with Sling TV Blue and Philo, ahead of DirecTV Now and fuboTV, though all of these services fall short of PlayStation VUE.

 YouTube TV is not available everywhere but if you can sign up for it, it’s definitely the best way to watch The Walking Dead without cable.